DumpySquare/project-dilo/README.md

   - What are people using across the globe? (jump spot app?)
 - Weather
   - Local weather, 24 hours and next 3 days
+- BurbleMe
+  - Is there an API?
+  - Can we access jumper information?

 ## additional ideas